 However this isn’t all Pulseway has to offer in the way of security, it also has a disaster recovery solution integrated as well.
 You can monitor multiple backup solutions from the central console.
 The disaster recovery solution can restore critical systems locally in less than an hour.
 This means that even if something goes wrong you can be back up and running promptly without losing any key data.

-If you need a platform with additional security measures in place, Pulseway should be your number one pick.
+If you need a platform with additional security measures in place, Pulseway should be If you’d like to download Wireshark your number one pick.
 The antivirus and disaster recovery combination is a welcome addition to this network monitoring tool.
 The free version of Pulseway can be downloaded from this link here and you can monitor up to 2 systems.
-However, if you want to use Puleseway within an enterprise you need to purchase the Team version for $1.38 (£1.04) per server per month and $3.45 (£2.59) per server per month.
+However, if you want to use Pulseway within an enterprise you need to purchase the Team version for $1.38 (£1.04) per server per month and $3.45 (£2.59) per server per month.

 20. RG System